LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab4-schema-change-capture.md

 **This demonstrates AutoPilot's automated change detection capabilities.**

+**💡 Teaching Note**: If you see DROP operations instead of CREATE operations, it means there were leftover wishlist files in your schema-model/ folder from previous work.
+This is actually a great real-world example of schema drift detection - AutoPilot noticed that your schema model contained objects that weren't in your database!
+For this lab, we want the CREATE experience, so make sure you've cleaned the schema-model/ folder as instructed in Step 1.

+**⚠️ Important**: If you see legitimate tables like CustomerLoyalty, ProductReviews, or InventoryAudit showing as "modified" alongside your new wishlist tables, don't delete those schema model files!
+These are core e-commerce platform tables that belong in your schema.
+The "modified" status is just AutoPilot detecting minor formatting differences.
+Check all these legitimate changes and click "Save" to sync them up.

 ### 2. Review the Detected Changes

 Before saving, take a moment to review what AutoPilot detected: